peercoin/btcd/README.md

-btcd for peercoin - the pre-Alpha
+ppcd for peercoin - the pre-Alpha

 ## This version is strictly alpha quality.
 ## Expect it to break without notice.

 #### Known issues / bugs

-- Priority: Reorgs are currently not functional
-  - Encountering one will require a resync
 - Database format for storing and retrieving block meta is not final
 - Script verification fails on 4 blocks on mainnet,
   which means script verification has been disabled for those blocks currently